umayyaal/data-analyst-skill-gap-index/README.md

 - **The three countries were sampled at equal size by design** (150 postings each) — the dashboard's country distribution chart reflects collection method, not real-world market share, and is captioned accordingly.

-### Data Pipeline Automation

-This project doesn't just analyze a one-time data pull — it **refreshes itself**.

-A scheduled **GitHub Actions workflow** (`.github/workflows/refresh_data.yml`) runs the entire pipeline end-to-end every Monday, with zero manual intervention: pulling fresh postings from the Adzuna API, re-extracting skills, rebuilding the SQLite database, and re-exporting the dashboard-ready CSVs — then committing the updated data straight back to this repo.
-It can also be triggered on demand from the repo's **Actions** tab.

-The Power BI dashboard is wired directly to these CSVs via their GitHub raw file URLs, rather than local file paths.
-This means the dashboard doesn't just sit on a static snapshot — a single **Refresh** in Power BI Desktop pulls whatever the most recent automated run produced, no manual file copying or syncing required.
-The "Data Extracted On" and salary-coverage figures shown in the dashboard are themselves computed live from this data via DAX, so they update automatically alongside everything else.

-**The one manual step left** is opening Power BI Desktop and clicking Refresh.
-Fully scheduled, hands-off dashboard refresh would require Power BI Service, which wasn't reachable due to a sign-in/licensing issue hit during this project (see *Dashboard Preview* above) — everything up to that final click is automated.

 ## 📬 About